Shopify/ruby-lsp/README.md

 Search for `Shopify.ruby-lsp` in the extensions tab and click install.

-By default, the Ruby LSP will generate a `.ruby-lsp` folder with a custom bundle that includes the server gem.
+By default, the Ruby LSP will generate a `.ruby-lsp` directory with a custom bundle that includes the server gem.
 Additionally, it will attempt to use available version managers to select the correct Ruby version for any given project.
 Refer to configuration for more options.